riscv-boom/riscv-boom/docs/sections/intro-overview/boom-pipeline.rst

 Fetch
 ^^^^^

-Instructions are *fetched* from the Instruction Memory and pushed into a FIFO queue, known as the :term:`Fetch Buffer`.
+Instructions are *fetched* from instruction memory and pushed into a FIFO queue, known as the :term:`Fetch Buffer`.
 Branch prediction also occurs in this stage, redirecting the fetched instructions as necessary.
 [1]_